-Prerequisite: MATH 079 or TECH 079 with a grade of C or better.
-Placement Exam. or instructor permission.
+Prerequisite: MATH 079 or TECH 079 with a grade of C or better, Placement Exam, or instructor permission.

-MATH 089 S,F,W,Sp 2 credits PRE-COLLEGE N IATH II R
+MATH 089 S,F,W,Sp 2 credits PRE-COLLEGE MATH II R

 Covers solving systems of linear equations and operations on polynomials.
-This is the continuation of the second in a three guarter pre-college mathematics sequence which contains pre-college math modules 09-10.
+This is the continuation of the second in a three quarter pre-college mathematics sequence which contains pre-college math modules 09-10.
 Credit cannot be earned for both MATH 089 and TECH 089.